Soli Deo gloria

 Lurking in the shadows of the forest, Gothel watched the two through some blackberry bushes.
-With the help of a single jeweled crown, she was able to bribe two simpletons, two notorious thieves with their picture pasted on wanted posters throughout the kingdom to do her bidding.
-Her companions were big, bold, and down right intimidating; they were the orange-haired Stabbington Brothers.
+With the help of a jeweled crown, she was able to bribe two simpletons, two notorious thieves with their picture pasted on wanted posters throughout the kingdom, to do her bidding.
+Her companions were big, bold, and down-right intimidating; they were the red-haired Stabbington Brothers.

-The twins, named Jacob and Wilhelm Stabbington, were large, burly men, they would win any day in a fight with a fragile woman like Gothel, but in this particular predicament, she was boss.
-They were watching too, with large vengeful looks on their angry faces.
-The three turned and gathered into a huddle.
+The twins, named Jacob and Wilhelm Stabbington, were large, burly men; they would win any day in a fight with a fragile woman like Gothel, but in this particular predicament, she was boss.
+They watched, too, with heavy vengeful looks on their angry faces.
+The three turned and gathered in a huddle.

 "Now, wait for the opportune time to catch them.
 I'll wait here while you two go and attract Rider's attention without catching the girl's.
 Can you do that?"
 Gothel whispered.
 The two brothers exchanged a PA-LEASE! look before the brother with the growing sideburns, Jacob, glanced back at Gothel and nodded.

-"Gothel, we are thieves for pete's sake, of course we can attract attention!"
+"Gothel, we're thieves, for Pete's sake; of course we can attract attention!"
 Jacob gruffly growled.
 Gothel gave a little chuckle to herself.
-They must be very bad thieves to be used to getting caught, unlike I!
+They must be very bad thieves to be used to getting caught, unlike me!

-"Alright," she quickly stood up straight and brushed whatever little dust was laying on her skirt.
+"Very well then."
+She quickly stood up straight and brushed off whatever little dust was on her skirt.
 She turned from the brothers and carefully leaped over a broken tree that had fallen across her path.
-She was about to turn the corner when she glanced back at the two who were still standing there.
+She was about to turn the corner when she glanced back at the two still standing there.

 She sighed sternly and lifted a wrinkling hand, "Go already!"
 The pale moonlight highlighted the greying streaks in her hair, and made the heavy wrinkles growing constantly on her cheeks and dimples grow even more ghoulish.

-Jacob and Wilhelm each gave each other another look.
+Jacob and Wilhelm each gave each other a look.
 Is she looking older to you?
 Jacob silently asked his brother.
-His twin shrugged his shoulders in response and they turned to look back at the old lady that pointed her fingers at them in emphasis.
+His twin shrugged his shoulders in response and they looked back at the old lady who pointed her fingers at them in emphasis.

 With a wave of his hand, Jacob shuddered, and they turned the corner.
 They found a seat against a rock in the shadows and kept an eye on the boat.
 It was floating gently, just a bit, across the lake.
-Jacob broke out his handy pocket knife, which was more like a dagger, (thieves have to be prepared), and picked up a stick.
-He examined it and sighed as he dug his knife against the tough bark of the stick and worked away at it in boredom.
+Jacob broke out his handy pocket knife, which was more like a dagger (thieves have to be prepared), and picked up a stick.
+He examined it and sighed.
+He dug his knife against the tough bark of the stick and worked away at it in boredom.

 Wilhelm walked to the water's edge and peered carefully at the two.
 Rider was watching the girl, who was just staring at the sky in anticipation.
-There was a patch of green on the boat too.
+There was a patch of green on the boat, too.
 Is that grass?
 He thought.
-He shrugged to himself as he turned to his brother, who had apparently had grown bored with the wood, who walked up behind him.
+He shrugged to himself as he turned to his brother.
+He'd apparently grown bored with the wood, and now walked up behind him.

 "I can see what's happening," Jacob growled as the two kept an evil eye on them.
 His brother looked at his brother, his face asking, "What?"

 "And they don't have a clue," the sideburns brother said gruffly as he turned back to their seats.
-"They'll fall in love, and here's the bottom line, our trio's down to two!" he held up three fingers and let the third one fall to his palm.
+"They'll fall in love, and here's the bottom line, our trio's down to two!"
+He held up three fingers and let the third one fall to his palm.
 Wilhelm sent his brother a surprised look, and he turned back to Rapunzel and Eugene.
 He could make out her gently letting some flowers or something drift into her hands and onto the surface of the lake.
-Rider, one so emotionless when it came to his personal feelings, seemed postively infatuated with the face of the girl.
-His eyes were transfixed upon her's, he was following her every move.
+Rider, one so emotionless when it came to his personal feelings, seemed positively infatuated with the face of the girl.
+His eyes were transfixed upon her's; he followed her every move.

 Wilhelm turned back to his brother and grunted.

-"The sweet caress," Jacob emphasized the syllables disgustedly, "of twilight, there's magic everywhere," he put an arm around his brother's shoulder and waved his hand dramatically, "and with all this romantic atomsphere, DISASTER'S IN THE AIR!" he shouted, yet quietly so as the two in the boat wouldn't hear him.
+"The sweet caress," Jacob emphasized the syllables disgustedly, "of twilight, there's magic everywhere."
+He put an arm around his brother's shoulder and waved his hand dramatically.
+"And with all this romantic atmosphere, disaster's in the air!" he said loudly, yet quietly so that the two in the boat wouldn't hear him.
 His twin nodded in agreement.
 This.
 Was.
 Bad.

-A large boat had launched off of Corona's harbor, and it parked gently beside the walkway to the dock.
-The deck was swamped with people, matches in hand, lanterns in the other, waiting for the first lantern to float from the castle, signaling for the townsfolk to release theirs.
+A large boat had launched off Corona's harbor.
+It was parked gently beside the walkway to the dock.
+The deck was swamped with people, matches in hand, lanterns in the other.
+They waited for the first lantern to float from the castle, signaling for the townsfolk to release theirs.

-There was a little corner of the ship, however, that had only two people, two good friends, waiting, simply waiting.
+There was a little corner of the ship, however, that had only two people.
+Two good friends, waiting, simply waiting.
 They had spent the day roaming the village, so joyful, enjoying the day's festivities.
-After a long day and being swept into a fanciful dance at the end, the duo was tired.
+After a long day with being swept into a fanciful dance at the end, the duo was tired.
 They leaned against the railing on the boat, their things tucked into a pile of rope off in the corner.

-"I still don't really understand why we are all celebrating when the princess is still lost," she sighed again as she breathed in the salty water air.
+"I still don't really understand why we are all celebrating while the princess is still lost," she sighed again as she breathed in the salty water air.

-"No, it's not, it's more 'n likely the truth!
-I mean, it'd been eighteen years, for pete's sake, it's more like a holiday than a please-come-home ceremony," he said simply.
+"No, it's not.
+It's more 'n likely the truth!
+I mean, it'd been eighteen years, for Pete's sake.
+This is more like a holiday than a please-come-home ceremony," he said simply.

-"I know, it does seem impossible that she will ever come back," she sighed rather depressingly.
-Her head perked up however as she noticed a gondola drifting quietly in the distance.
+"I know," Louise admitted.
+"It does seem impossible that she will ever come back."
+She sighed.
+Her head perked up, however, when she noticed a gondola drifting off quietly in the distance.
 She squinted her eyes and was able to make out the famous criminal Flynn Rider and the girl who had started that wildly wonderful dance that afternoon.
 She chuckled as she recalled the memory.
-The whole kingdom had pretended not to notice Flynn Rider easily making his way among the crowd, being practially dragged around the whole day by a mysterious blonde-haired girl.
-She remembered almost tripping over an enormous amount of hair before Rider had employed the Cutesy Girls, as the town called them, Lauren, Laura, Lucy and Lydia, into braiding her hair.
+The whole kingdom had pretended not to notice Flynn Rider easily making his way through the crowd, being practically dragged around the whole day by a mysterious blonde-haired girl.
+She remembered almost tripping over an enormous amount of hair before Rider had employed the Cutesy Girls—as the town called them, really Lauren, Laura, Lucy and Lydia—into braiding her hair.

-With her hair pinned up, she had constructed a large and intricate flower out of chalk with couples in gold dancing among the purple petals AND she had started a large dance in the square.
+With her hair pinned up, the blonde-haired girl had constructed a large and intricate flower out of chalk with couples in gold dancing among the purple petals.
+And she had started a large dance in the square.
 She had an infectious glow about her and had nearly everyone in the square twirling about, Louise and Marcus included.
 Louise smiled and almost laughed to herself as she remembered the way the blonde had finished the dance by flying into Rider's arms.
 Now they were sitting in a boat, waiting for the lights.

 "Hey, Marcus," Louise said to her friend as she gave him a bump to his arm to get his attention.
 "Look!"
-His eyes followed where her fingers were pointing and they landed on the pair.
+His eyes followed where her fingers pointed and they landed on the pair.

 "I wouldn't know, she never said," Louise shrugged.